Suavemente (Soolking song)

-"Suavemente" is a song by Algerian singer Soolking released in February 2022.
+"Suavemente" is a song by Algerian singer Soolking released by Hyper Focal and Affranchis Music on 23 February 2022.
 The song peaked at number one on the French Singles Chart.
 The refrain comes from Elvis Crespo's song, "Suavemente".

+A remix featuring Italian singer Boro Boro was released on April 22, 2022.

+Music video

+The music video was filmed in the streets of the Saint-Jacques district in Perpignan, the hometown of influencer Nasdas, who can also be seen with his team.
+It was released on the same day as the single.
+It reached one million views in 10 days.